-Fire safety is incredibly important, and even more so when the fire sits in your own backyard.
-When it comes to outdoor fire pits, there are certain fire pit laws and regulations enforced to ensure the safety of your property and your loved ones.
+Fire safety is essential, especially when the fire sits in your backyard.
+When it comes to outdoor fire pits, specific fire pit laws and regulations are enforced to ensure the safety of your property and your loved ones.

-Note that this is only referring to the fuel area, so if you built or bought a deluxe fire feature with a wide stone ring or other additions, don't write it off for seeming too large.
+Note that this only refers to the fuel area, so if you built or bought a deluxe fire feature with a wide stone ring or other additions, make sure to write it off for seeming too large.
 So long as the fuel area is within these measurements.

-One of the most important backyard fire pit regulations is to monitor the fire at all times, until it is entirely extinguished.
+One of the most critical backyard fire pit regulations is to monitor the fire until it is entirely extinguished.
 From the first strike of the match to the hissing of the final doused coal, you must not leave an active fire feature unattended for any reason, for any increment of time.

 Before leaving the fire pit, thoroughly extinguish the flames until the coals are no longer red.
 You must also keep an emergency method of extinguishment nearby and ready to use.
 Whether you put out your fire with a garden hose or a bucket of water, just make sure it's prepared in an emergency.

 Blend your backyard with the beauty and convenience of a fire table and patio chairs.

 When it comes to what you can burn in your outdoor fire pit, the Unified Fire Authority asks that you only burn clean, dry, natural materials.
 Prohibited burning materials include garbage, oils, rubber, plastic, and other forms of waste.

 Get your fire going with a fire starter, logs, firewood, tinder, etc. You want to avoid rocks, as certain types tend to overheat and explode.
 Before lighting the fire, check the air quality forecast and verify it is a green burn day.